perseas/Pyrseas/docs/devel.rst

 Programming Language
 --------------------

-To contribute to Pyrseas, you need at least one version of `Python
+To contribute to Pyrseas, you need a version of `Python
 <https://www.python.org>`_.
-You can develop using Python 3, but since
+You can develop using Python 3.7 or higher.
-we will continue supporting Python 2 until its end-of-life, you can also install Python 2.7 in addition to Python 3.7 or 3.6.

 If Python is not already available on your machine, either `download and install one or both <https://www.python.org/downloads/>`_ of the